mrrcollins/productivevim/README.markdown

 Here is a set up for using Vim for writing and for tracking tasks.
 It can work as is or be used to help you set up your own Vim setup.

+I can't take credit for any of these great plugins.

 ## Plugins used

 * [tpope/vim\-pathogen: pathogen\.vim: manage your runtimepath](https://github.com/tpope/vim-pathogen)